The Case for Care - Why Care Ministry is Needed More Than Ever Skip to next element

 These numbers, while maybe alarming, are not surprising.
 Isolation and loneliness, especially among the elderly, has been a growing concern.
 The risk of isolation and other health problems like depression and memory loss is increased in the elderly population.

 Stress and trauma affected working-aged people and families.
 Many lost jobs and many of those have not yet found work.
 Parents suddenly became full-time teachers and full-time employees.
 Many couples and families adjusted well to the new paradigm.
 Others struggled with the upheaval.
 Studies show that many women left the workforce in order to meet the demands of homeschooling and child care.
 And many cannot find available child care now and may find it necessary to continue staying out of the work force.
 The loss of income, as well as the shift in the shared roles and responsibilities in the household causes stress and potentially resentment.
-Divorce rates seem to be down, but some experts think the decline is due to the expense of getting divorced.
+Divorce rates seem to be down but some experts think the decline is due to the expense of getting divorced.
 It’s not that marriages are stronger or healthier now compared to before the pandemic; it’s that couples want to get divorced but can’t afford it.

 It is no wonder that many of our parishioners, friends, and relatives are looking for any kind of stress relief.
 According to the CDC study, many are turning to alcohol or substance use/abuse to escape.
 A study from the RAND Corporation showed that alcohol consumption increased during the pandemic mainly among women and those between 30 and 59.
 This should not come as a surprise.
 Self-medication is an easy (and sometimes culturally enabled) way to deal with increasing isolation, loneliness, and tremendous amounts of stress.